Protecting your privacy: how and why

 Police enquiries mention more and more often sentences uttered by the accused as regards the possibility of encoding their letters, and these reflections are considered as an explicit suggestion of their will to carry out illegal acts.
 With the same frequency, police files contain passages of tapped e-mail messages

-Starting from the NSA tapping through the recent A/I case, to the Indymedia servers seizure, we are witenssing a widespread control escalation.
+From the NSA case through the several inquiries A/I had to face, it is a well-known fact that our lives and communications are monitored.
 We are striding towards mass control, when privacy will collapse for the sake of law and order, among suspicion paradigms and the fake terror issue.

 In a situation where control is always forced onto us as the solution to all evils, we'd like to cast some light into the dangers implied by e-mail communication and into the countermeasures you can use